Laverton Halt railway station: History

 At first, Laverton was supervised by the stationmaster at Toddington, but it later came under the control of Broadway.
 A timetable from August 1906 shows that Laverton Halt was served by seven services each way between Honeybourne and Cheltenham, with trains calling there 6 minutes after leaving Broadway in the Down direction and 7 minutes after leaving Toddington in the Up direction.
 By 1932, the service was supplemented by three trains each way between Cheltenham and Broadway, and one to Winchcombe and back.
 The station was used by many schoolchildren who used it to travel to Cheltenham.
 It closed on 7 March 1960, the same day on which the local passenger service was withdrawn from the Honeybourne Line.

 Present and future

 The underbridge to the north of the station was removed in August 1988 to allow tall machinery to access the British Gas facility at Laverton.
 It was finally replaced in December 2009 by a bridge which provided the same headroom as the previous one.
 The cost of the new bridge was met by National Grid which now operates the gas facility.

 The Heritage Gloucestershire Warwickshire Railway, which is currently in the process of reopening a major section of the Honeybourne to Cheltenham line to Broadway, ran the first train to the site of Laverton Halt on 30 March 2011.
-The halt has not been reinstated, although a run-round loop was installed at the site.
+The halt has not been reinstated, although a run-round loop was constructed at the site.
 This loop was first used on 9 March 2013, and removed by May 2016 for reuse at Broadway station.